-Pre-departure meetings will consist of four 2-hour sessions with the dates to be determined after the students have been selected.
-There will be weekly online discussions prior to departure.
+Prior to departure, students meet with Dr. Ready in four 2-hour sessions.
+Additionally, there will be weekly online discussions prior to departure.
 Topics covered will include information about the Chinese economy, tariff wars, businesses, history and Chinese leadership, China's megaprojects, pollution and health related issues, growing cities and the real estate bubble, Chinese consumers and the retail market.
 The meetings will include visits to local companies with Chinese operations: RTP, Fastenal, Benchmark Electronics, and CH Robinson.

 Dr. Kathryn Ready (email@example.com)